elisathRS/RecipesApp/Project Spec and App Overview(Milestone 1).md

 ### Description

 The Recipe Explorer App is a user-friendly platform designed to help users discover and explore a vast collection of recipes.
-With its intuitive interface, users can easily browse through a curated list of recipes or search based on specific criteria such as cuisine type, dietary preferences, ingredients, and more.
+With its intuitive interface, users can easily search based on recipe name.
 The app aims to simplify the process of finding and trying new recipes, providing users with a seamless experience to enhance their culinary adventures.

 ### App Evaluation

 - **Category:** Lifestyle, Cooking, Food & Drink.
 - **Mobile:** This app is primarily designed for mobile devices such as smartphones and tablets.
 It leverages features like search functionality, camera integration for uploading food images, and notifications for updates on favorite recipes or new additions to the collection.
 - **Story:** Simplifies the process of discovering and trying new recipes by offering a comprehensive platform where users can effortlessly explore a diverse selection of culinary delights.
 From quick and easy weeknight meals to gourmet creations for special occasions, the app provides a wide range of recipes to suit every taste and occasion.
-Users can browse through various categories such as recipe name, ingredients, and category.
+Users can explore recipes by their titles.
 - **Market:** Targeted at cooking enthusiasts, foodies, and individuals interested in exploring new culinary experiences.
 Appeals to a wide range of users, from home cooks to professional chefs, who are passionate about cooking and experimenting with different cuisines.
 - **Habit:** Users are encouraged to regularly browse the app for new recipe ideas, save their favorite recipes, and engage with the community by sharing their cooking adventures and feedback on recipes.
 - **Scope:** Initially moderate with potential for scaling as the user base and recipe collection grow.
 Could start locally or regionally with potential to expand nationally or internationally, catering to a global audience of food lovers.